tensorflow/tensorflow/tensorflow/docs_src/performance/quantization.md

   --std_value=127.5 --mean_value=127.5
 ```

-See the documentation for @{tf.contrib.quantize} and
+See the documentation for `tf.contrib.quantize` and
 [TensorFlow Lite](/mobile/tflite/).

 ## Quantized accuracy